starcher91/amphtml-validator-service/README.md

 ## Config

-You will need to create a config.json file that lives in the server directory that will define the pages you are trying to validate.
+You will need to create a config.json file that lives in the src directory that will define the pages you are trying to validate.

 You can also define the slack url here, or you can use the environment variable `SLACK_HOOK_URL` to specify the slack endpoint to hit.